mscata/cicdlab/README.md

 ### Databases

 The `Postgres` database contains schemas for the lab's services, with a separate schema for each service.
-You can use the `public` schema for your lab sessions, or you can create a new database.
+You can use the `public` schema for your lab sessions, or you can create a new database, or (even better) you can just spawn your own DB container.

 ## Building Images Locally